aaronemeier/autorip/README.md

 # AutoRip
+**Discontinued**

-With AutoRip you can save and convert audio and video discs automatically.
+With Autorip you can save and convert audio and video discs automatically.
 All you need is a Linux box (without X) and a disc drive.
-In fact, AutoRip acts as a web frontend for MakeMKV, ABCDE and Handbrake.
+In fact, Autorip acts as a web frontend for MakeMKV, ABCDE and Handbrake.

 ## Requirements and Dependencies
 To automate this process, you need some third party tools installed.